 Enayet is the son and disciple of Ustad Hamid Hossain, a renowned musician based in the United States.
 He is also the grandson of Ustad Kader Buksh from Murishidabad, India who was a renowned musician/musicologist.
-Enayet started learning the art of Tabla at the age of six.
-He has accompanied musicians such as Ustad Vilayat Khan, Pandit Jasraj, Shujaat Khan, Budhaditya Mukherjee, Salamat Ali Khan, Ghulam Mustafa, Ronu Majumdar to name a few, and has traveled extensively throughout the world.
-Enayet has appeared in many albums, which are all available in various digital formats.
+Enayet started learning the art of Tabla at the age of six and has accompanied musicians such as Ustad Vilayat Khan, Pandit Jasraj, Shujaat Khan, Budhaditya Mukherjee, Salamat Ali Khan, Ghulam Mustafa, Ronu Majumdar to name a few, He has traveled extensively throughout the world and has appeared in many albums, which are all available in various digital formats.
 He is known as a versatile percussionist, easily switching from Indian classical, to light classical and fusion music.
 He has recently been made a full fledged voting member for the Grammy Awards given out by the Recording Academy.
-Enayet has been in various World Music groups that featured Indian fusion music but decided to start Melodic Intersect in order to create music which resonate with him.
+Enayet has been in various world music groups that featured Indian fusion music but decided to start Melodic Intersect in order to create music which resonate with him.
 Enayet’s record label, Aimrec is one of the few Indian classical music record labels still in existence.